100 King Street: Architecture

-A castle-like Art Deco building, surrounded by roads on all four sides, the architects for the former bank were Lutyens in collaboration with Whinney, Son & Austen Hall and it was built between 1933 and 1935 by J. Gerrard & Sons of Swinton and features carvings by the local sculptor John Ashton Floyd.
+The architects for the former bank, a castle-like Art Deco building surrounded by roads on all four sides, were Lutyens in collaboration with Whinney, Son & Austen Hall.
+It was built between 1933 and 1935 by J. Gerrard & Sons of Swinton and features carvings by the local sculptor John Ashton Floyd.
 It is constructed of Portland stone around a steel frame.
 Its neoclassical design is unusual for Manchester; the style perhaps more suited to the architecture of Liverpool, as most of Manchester's buildings are Neogothic.

 "The proportions are ingeniously calculated, as Lutyens ... adored to do.
 The top stage is two-thirds of the stage from the obelisks to the next set-back, and that middle stage is two-thirds of the bottom stage."
 It is sometimes known as The King of King Street because of its distinct structure and height.

 From 1912, Lutyens laid out New Delhi as the new capital of India.
 He devised his own Delhi Order of classical architecture there, with small bells hanging from the capitals of the columns, and subsequently made use of this order in his design for the bank.